-While gross domestic product growth in the fourth quarter downshifted from the once-in-a-century 33 percent annualized rate of growth reported in the third quarter, it is clear that since the spring of 2020, the economy has turned out to be more resilient in adapting to the virus, and more responsive to monetary and fiscal policy support, than many predicted.
-Indeed, it is worth highlighting that in the baseline projections of the Federal Open Market Committee (FOMC) summarized in the latest Summary of Economic Projections (SEP), most of my colleagues and I revised up our outlook for the economy over the medium term, projecting a relatively rapid return to levels of employment and inflation consistent with the Federal Reserve's statutory mandate as compared with the recovery from the Global Financial Crisis (GFC).
-In particular, the median FOMC participant projects that by the end of 2023-a little less than three years from now-the unemployment rate will have fallen below 4 percent, and PCE (personal consumption expenditures) inflation will have returned to 2 percent.
-Following the GFC, it took more than eight years for employment and inflation to return to similar mandateconsistent levels.
+Of course, we have also received some encouraging data.
+Retail sales stepped up considerably in January, retracing the decline late last year.
+The housing sector has more than fully recovered from the downturn, supported in part by low mortgage interest rates.
+Business investment and manufacturing production have also rebounded robustly.
+And while the economy might not continue to grow at the once-in-a-century 33 percent annualized rate of growth reported in the third quarter of 2020, it is clear that the economy has turned out to be more resilient in adapting to the virus, and more responsive to monetary and fiscal policy support, than many predicted.
+Indeed, it is worth highlighting that in the baseline projections of the Federal Open Market Committee (FOMC) presented in the latest Summary of Economic Projections, released last December, most of my colleagues and I revised up our outlooks for the economy over the medium term, projecting a relatively rapid return to levels of employment and inflation consistent with the Federal Reserve's statutory mandate as compared with the recovery from the Global Financial Crisis (GFC).
+In particular, the median FOMC participant projected in December that by the end of 2023-a little less than three years from now the unemployment rate will have fallen below 4 percent, and PCE inflation will have returned to 2 percent.
+Following the GFC, it took more than eight years for employment and inflation to return to similar mandate-consistent levels.